secretkeylabs/wallet-connect/webapp/README.md

 7. Transfer STX:

-    Can you can see the pattern? :D
+    Can you can see the pattern?

     ```javascript
     const handleTransferSTX = async () => {